Rugrats: Live performances

 There are two live performances throughout the original series.
 The first show, Rugrats: A Live Adventure, premiered on February 6, 1998, at the Oakdale Theater in Wallingford, Connecticut.
 The US leg of the tour ended on August 1, 1999, at Lawrence Welk Resort Center-Champagne Theatre in Branson, Missouri.
-Originally, the international tour of the show was going to debut on September 27, 1999, in Mara Plata, Argentina, but it was cancelled along with all South American shows.
+Originally, the international tour of the show was going to debut on September 27, 1999, in Mara Plata, Argentina, but it was cancelled along with all shows in South America.
 It instead had an international debut on October 28, 1999, at the Wembley Stadium in Wembley, Greater London, England.
 The international tour of the shows were done in the United Kingdom, Ireland, and Australia and ended on May 14, 2000, at the Adelaide Entertainment Centre in Adelaide, South Australia.
 Overall, the North American tours of the show ran 403 shows in 91 cities, and the international tour of the show ran in 12 cities.
 Despite some criticism, the show was well received from critics.

 The second show, Rugrats Magic Adventure!, premiered on June 9, 2000.
 It ran exclusively at Universal Studios Hollywood in Los Angeles, California.
 It closed in 2001, and was replaced by Shrek 4-D in 2003.